 Since this pesky error arises when the Netflix app fails to connect to the network, every 8 out of times it is due to a faulty or bad internet connection.
 Bad not only refers to a slow or lagging connection speed, but other factors mentioned below may also cause the error.

 Try switching to a different network, like your mobile data for example.
-If that solves the problem, then the problem lies with your current network.
+If that sulves the problem, then the problem lies with your current network.
 If the error still persists, you may also power cycle your smartphone and the internet router to see if it works now.
-Even if that doesn't fix the error, you can try the solution below.
+Even if that doesn’t fix the error, you can try the Solution below.

 Solution 2: Reset the Netflix Application